 In Youth Ki Awaaz comes my latest article.

-A story of love, loss, grief and smile.
+A story of love, loss, grief and a smile.

 I met Anant when I was in 6th grade.
 A very smart person with decent looks, Anant made for a talkative, naughty and charming classmate.
 He had a smile which impressed many and helped him make quite a few friends.
 With each passing grade, we became the best of buddies.